code-312/code312-gatsby/README.md

-# Code for Chicago - Gatsby
+# Code 312 - Gatsby

-This is the repository for the [Code for Chicago](www.codeforchicago.org) homepage.
+This is the repository for the [Code for Chicago](www.code312.org) homepage.
 The idea is that this will replace the Jekyll implementation.

 ## Quick Start